-Muscle Health Foundation – Six Nations
+Muscle Help Foundation – Six Nations

 I would like to start this blog by saying a big thank you to the Muscle Help Foundation and Michael McGrath for giving me this brilliant opportunity.

 If you know me well, you will know I love practically all sports and try to get involved as much as possible so when I heard there was a chance for me to volunteer with the Muscle Help Foundation for the rugby dream programme, I charged at it!

 Michael picked me up on Friday morning, along with another first time volunteer, Jasmine, the photographer.
 It was a great chance for us all to get to know each other a little bit better and prepare ourselves for what we will be doing.
 Once we arrived at the Marriott Twickenham we were joined by two long term volunteers, Sarah and Steve, where we were briefed and ready for action.

 All the young men we were hosting had Duchenne Muscular Dystrophy and I had the opportunity to host Phil and his dad Andy.
 Safe to say I have never laughed so much in my life, their relationship was beautiful, and very tongue in cheek.
 It sounds like a cliché to say this, but the way Phil handles his muscular dystrophy is inspiring.

 First stop of the day photos with the bronze statue outside the hotel which was on the south side of the iconic Twickenham Stadium.
 Everyone looked fabulous doing the muscle warrior salute and sounded even better when chanting “What are we?
 MUSCLE WARRIORS!”.
 It caught the eye of the public that’s for sure.

 We then headed over to the rugby store where the young men were surprised with the opportunity to spend £50 on whatever they liked.
 Some got coats and hats while others bought memorabilia.
 After that is was time to chill and unwind before dinner.